-The worldwide condemnation of these events has offered significant support; however, there is little medical aid being provided to both military and civilian victims of these conflicts.
-Throughout my recent trip to Ukraine, I witnessed the dismal conditions of the severely under-supplied hospitals with frequent cutoffs of electricity, disruption in water flow and heating.
+The worldwide condemnation of the Russian invasion has offered significant support to Ukraine; however, in addition to strong words about the humanitarian crisis ( http://assembly.coe.int/nw/xml/XRef/Xref-XML2HTML-en.asp?fileid=21480&la...) there is little medical aid being systematically provided to both military and civilian victims of the war.
+Throughout my recent trip to Ukraine (including Mariupol and near-by Berdyansk among other cities) I witnessed the dismal conditions of the severely under-supplied hospitals with frequent cutoffs of electricity, disruption in water flow and heating.
 In the areas affected by war small community hospitals and clinics have become front line trauma centers, desperately attempting to aid the influx of wounded military and civilian victims.
 It is in this time of crisis that I turn to you to request medical aid to the Ukrainian hospitals at the front line of the conflict.

 The Ukrainian Community of Western Pennsylvania is a public charity exempt from Federal income tax under section 501(c) (3) of the Internal Revenue Code, so your donations are tax-deductible to the full extent provided by law.

 For more information about this project, visit our blog here.